yasirbhutta/yasirbhutta.github.io/computer-basics/topics.md

+---
+layout: page
+title: 1.1.
+What is computer?
+(Computer is basically a machine meant for computing, it is made up of many electronic and electrical components.)
+description: 1.1.
+What is computer?
+(Computer is basically a machine meant for computing, it is made up of many electronic and electrical components.)
+What makes a...
+keywords: computer, data, software, system, folder
+---

 1.1.
 What is computer?
 (Computer is basically a machine meant for computing, it is made up of many electronic and electrical components.)
 What makes a computer different?